The world’s biggest country, in a magazine. Since 1956.

-We got our start in 1990 publishing books on Russian business and travel.
-Over our 24-year history, we have ventured into maps, periodicals, ebooks, ejournals and online publishing.
+We got our start in 1990, publishing books on Russian business and travel.
+Over our 25-year history, we have ventured into maps, periodicals, ebooks, ejournals and online publishing.

 A beloved Russian classic about a resourceful Russian peasant, Vanya, and his miracle-working horse, who together undergo various trials, exploits and adventures at the whim of a laughable tsar, told in rich, narrative poetry.

 Senior Lieutenant Pavel Matyushkin is back on the case in this prequel to the popular mystery Murder at the Dacha, in which a serial killer is on the loose in Khrushchev’s Moscow...